-WA Combined LTV (Weighted Average Combined Loan to Value): The weighted average of the loan to value ratios of the mortgages in the Giant PC is based on the underlying PCs and/or Giant PCs weighted average of the loan to value ratios and their contribution percentage to the related Giant PC pool (updated monthly).
-The loan to value ratio is the comparison of the mortgage's unpaid principal balance (UPB), as of the note date plus any secondary mortgage loan amount disclosed by the seller and either (1) in the case of a purchase, the lesser of the mortgaged property's appraised value on the note date or its purchase price or (2) in the case of a refinancing the mortgaged property's appraised value on the note date.
+WAOCLTV (Weighted Average Original Combined Loan to Value): The weighted average of the original loan- to- value ratios of the mortgages in the Giant PC is based on the underlying PCs and/or Giant PCs weighted average of the original loan to value ratios and their contribution percentage to the related Giant PC pool (updated monthly).
+The original loan to value ratio is the comparison of the mortgage's unpaid principal balance (UPB), as of the note date plus any secondary mortgage loan amount disclosed by the seller and either (1) in the case of a purchase, the lesser of the mortgaged property's appraised value on the note date or its purchase price or (2) in the case of a refinancing the mortgaged property's appraised value on the note date.

 If the secondary financing amount disclosed by the seller includes a home equity line of credit, then the mortgage CLTV ratio used in the WAOCLTV calculation reflects the disbursed amount at closing of the first lien mortgage, not the maximum loan amount available under the home equity line of credit.

-In the case of a seasoned mortgage, if the seller cannot warrant that the value of the mortgaged property has not declined since the note date, Freddie Mac requires that the seller must provide a new appraisal value, which is used in the mortgage CLTV calculation and subsequently in the WA Combined LTV Calculation.
+In the case of a seasoned mortgage, if the seller cannot warrant that the value of the mortgaged property has not declined since the note date, Freddie Mac requires that the seller must provide a new appraisal value, which is used in the mortgage CLTV calculation and subsequently in the WAOCLTV calculation.

 This disclosure is subject to the widely varying standards originators use to verify borrowers' secondary mortgage loan amounts.

-WA Debt to Income (Weighted Average Debt to Income): The weighted average of the ratios between each mortgage's (1) sum of the borrower's monthly debt payments, including monthly housing expenses that incorporate the mortgage payment the borrower is making at the time of the delivery of the mortgage to Freddie Mac and (2) the total monthly income used to underwrite the borrower as of the date of the origination of the mortgage.
+WAODTI (Weighted Average Original Debt to Income): The weighted average of the ratios between each mortgage's (1) sum of the borrower's monthly debt payments, including monthly housing expenses that incorporate the mortgage payment the borrower is making at the time of the delivery of the mortgage to Freddie Mac and (2) the total monthly income used to underwrite the borrower as of the date of the origination of the mortgage.